unclesp1d3r/HashSlinger/README.md

 Hash Slinger is a purpose-built wrapper for Hashcat, designed specifically to facilitate distributed hash cracking in high-speed, secure, and centralized network environments.
 By leveraging the power of multiple machines, Hash Slinger adeptly manages large quantities of hashes, aiming to optimize your hash cracking operations.

+> :warning: **Development Status**: Please be informed that Hash Slinger is currently in an early phase of development and has not yet reached a stable release.
+The project is actively being developed with diligence and precision.
+Upon the availability of the first production-ready release, a Docker image will be published to facilitate a streamlined deployment process.

 ## Why Hash Slinger?

 Hash Slinger was conceived to provide a specialized solution for large environments where the need for effective scaling across numerous machines, extensive rule sets, and substantial volumes of hashes is critical.
 It is tailored for high-trust environments where all cracking clients are controlled by the user and are interconnected via high-speed connections such as Local Area Networks (LANs).